Jim Godman

 James William Godman (January 5, 1946 – May 3, 2001) was an American professional bowler who won eleven titles on the Professional Bowlers Tour, and was the first bowler to win the prestigious Tournament of Champions (then sponsored by Firestone) twice, winning in 1969 and 1973.
 Godman was ranked 32nd in a 2008 poll of the 50 Greatest PBA Bowlers of all-time.
 He is a member of the PBA and United States Bowling Congress (USBC) Halls of Fame.

 He won the 1971 ABC (now USBC) Masters tournament and was also the first bowler in USBC Open Championships history to record three 700 series in one tournament.

-Godman was an early adopter of the "cranker" style of bowling, using a cupped wrist to create more ball revolutions and greater power compared to his contemporaries.
+The right-handed Godman was an early adopter of the "cranker" style of bowling, using a cupped wrist to create more ball revolutions and greater power compared to his contemporaries.

 Early life

 Godman was born to James Richard Godman, a civil engineer, and Marian (née Neil) Godman, in Oakland, California and graduated from Tennyson High School in Hayward, California.
 Godman's grandfather, James Henry Godman, was a Kentucky-born Army veteran who had served in the Philippines during the Spanish-American War and settled in the San Francisco Bay Area upon his military discharge and who later became a county supervisor in Lassen County, California.

 As a youth, Godman was a successful bowler in local leagues and regional events in Northern California before joining the PBA Tour in 1965.